 Wells Fargo Line of Cards

 If you carry one of any number of Wells Fargo credit cards and use it to pay your cell phone bill each month, you’ll be afforded a cell phone protection benefit at no additional cost.
 This benefit is good for as many as four phones per cell plan.
-It offers reimbursement up to $600 per claim if your phone is stolen or damaged.
+It offers reimbursement of up to $600 per claim if your phone is stolen or damaged.

 Your account is limited to two claims per 12-month period, for a total benefit amount of up to $1,200 in the same time period.
 If your coverage is approved, you’ll be subject to a $25 deductible per claim.

 As with other cards offering this same type of protection, it is supplemental to any other insurance coverage plans that you may already have on the device, such as an insurance plan through your cell phone provider or a home/valuable personal property policy.

 Wells Fargo’s cell phone coverage does not cover lost phones.
-Similar to the Chase card above, your claim won’t be covered if your phone is stolen from your checked baggage, or because it’s voluntarily left behind.
-If it’s damaged due to intentional abuse, fraud, a natural disaster, an illegal activity, or through normal wear and tear, you’re out of luck.
+Similar to the Chase card above, your claim won’t be covered if your phone is stolen from your checked baggage or because it’s voluntarily left behind.
+If it’s damaged due to intentional abuse, fraud, a natural disaster, illegal activity, or through normal wear and tear, you’re out of luck.
 And if your device wasn’t purchased from an authorized retailer, is a prepaid device, or was purchased for resale, you’ll be denied.

 In order to file a claim, you’ll need copies of your credit card statement showing that you paid your cell phone bill with the card during the time of the incident.
 You’ll also need the store receipt from the purchase of your new phone.
-Claims must be filed within 60 days of the incident and all requested documentation returned within 90 days to avoid denial.
+Claims must be filed within 60 days of the incident, and all requested documentation must be returned within 90 days to avoid denial.

-The Wells Fargo credit cards in this family that currently offer a cell phone benefit include:
+The Wells Fargo credit cards in this family that currently offer a cell phone benefit include the following:

 - Rewards Card